Fuji Mountain Guides

 Will I be able to store baggage anywhere before climbing Mt.
 Fuji?

 Fuji Mountain Guides cannot store extra luggage for you.
-Options for luggage storage include, coin lockers at Shinjuku or Gotenba JR Stations, hotel baggage storage services, or sending by 'takkyubin' (postal service) to your next destination.
+Options for luggage storage include coin lockers at Shinjuku or Gotemba JR Stations, hotel baggage storage services, or sending by 'takkyubin' (postal service) to your next destination.

 What sort of equipment will I need?